Lopfi/BackToSpace/README.md

 # BackToSpace
 A simple 2d adventure RPG made in java with libgdx.

-Made by: Bene, Colin, Felisa, Lisa, Robin, Simon, Srishti, (Maarten)
+Made by: Bene, Colin, Felisa, Lisa, Robin, Simon, Srishti

 To start the game run the gradle run task in /desktop.